confetti-clj/confetti/README.md

   **Confetti now tries to find an existing HostedZone and only adds a RecordSet if it finds one.**
 - New `invalidation-paths` option for the `sync-bucket` task.
 Previously invalidation paths were determined based on the files you uploaded.
 Now you can provide a custom set. ([#21](https://github.com/confetti-clj/confetti/issues/21) + [#29](https://github.com/confetti-clj/confetti/pull/29))
+- Fix bug with new method of supplying options via a `.confetti.edn` file

 #### 0.1.4